yueguo1997/Apply_transformer_in_reinforcement_learning/README.md

 # Bert vs Longformer - document classification

 ## Background
-When feeding long distance sequences into a transformer model, it can become a hard problem due to several reasons:
+When classifying documents thorugh a transformer model, it can become a hard problem due to several reasons:
 * Attention mechanism: The transformer model relies on the attention mechanism to attend to relevant parts of the input sequence.
-When the sequence is long, the number of attention calculations required increases significantly, leading to computational overhead and memory constraints.
+When the sequence is long, the number of attention calculations required increases Asignificantly, leading to computational overhead and memory constraints.

 * Context window: The transformer model operates on fixed-size context windows, which limits the amount of context available to the model for making predictions.
 When dealing with long sequences, it becomes challenging to capture the relevant context effectively within these fixed-size windows.